jalvaradoo/webpage-jalvarado/content/work_in_progress/porter_hypothesis/index.md

 ---
 title: "The Dynamics of The Distributional Impact of Fiscal Policy: a Macro-political Economy Approach"
-summary: "Why does the redistributing power of fiscal policy differ from country to country?"
+summary: "Why does the redistributing power of fiscal policy differ from country to country?
+I provide evidence that, although pre-tax and transfer income inequality tends to be similar across nations, post-fiscal intervention inequality varies significantly.
+I develop a general equilibrium model with heterogeneous agents, in which the degree of redistribution is determined endogenously.
+The findings reveal that the extent of redistribution is influenced by: (i) the size of economic shocks affecting the economy and (ii) the institutional rules under which fiscal policy is chosen.
+My model explains cross-country differences in fiscal policy’s distributional power."

 tags:
 - Tax progressivity